CESNET/eduroam-icinga/doc/tests.md

 - check period is 1 minute in case of outage
 - CRITICAL-HARD state is reached after 10 failed checks (maximum 5 + 9 * 1 = 14 minutes from outage)

+### assign rule

+This service is assigned to all hosts which have host variable `name` set.

+### definition

+This service is defined via director.

 ### notifications

 Notifications for this test are enabled.